Solomon Islands Population Pyramid (2025)

 How does Solomon Islands rank globally by population?

-Solomon Islands has a population of 0.8 million people as of 2025, representing approximately 0.01% of the global population.
+Solomon Islands has a population of 838,655 people as of 2025.
 While not among the world's most populous nations, Solomon Islands's demographic characteristics are significant for regional development patterns.
 The country's population size positions it as a smaller nation in global demographic terms.
 Understanding Solomon Islands's population dynamics provides insights into broader trends affecting similar-sized countries worldwide, particularly regarding development challenges and opportunities.

 comparison